Follicular Lymphoma Conclave Brings Global Experts Together to Accelerate Progress Towards a Cure

 What Comes Next

 The Scientific Conclave represents a starting point, not a conclusion.
-Insights and priorities identified during the convening will now be developed collaboratively into future research programs, funding opportunities, and coordinated initiatives designed to accelerate progress from bench to bedside.
+Insights and priorities identified during the convening are now be developed collaboratively into future research programs, funding opportunities, and coordinated initiatives designed to accelerate progress from bench to bedside.

 “This work is about shaping the path forward,” said Emma France.
 “The real impact will be measured by how what emerged here is carried into sustained collaboration, investment, and progress for patients.”